Hawaiʻiloa: Legend

 Hawaiʻiloa was an expert fisherman and navigator who was famous for his lengthy fishing expeditions.
 While on a prolonged voyage, his principal navigator, Makaliʻi, asked Hawaiʻiloa to steer eastward towards Aldebaran (Hokuʻula, meaning "red star") and the Pleiades (near the Cluster of Makaliʻi).
 After sailing in this direction, he and his crew stumbled upon the island of Hawaiʻi, which was named in Hawaiʻiloa's honor.
 Hawaiʻiloa returned to his homeland, Ka ʻāina kai melemele a Kāne ("the land of the yellow sea of Kāne"), to bring his family back with him to Hawaiʻi.
 He then organized a colonizing expedition with his family and eight other skilled navigators.
 They settled on what is now the Island of Hawaiʻi, named in his honor.

 The legend contains reference to his children: Māui (his eldest son), Kauaʻi (son), and Oʻahu (daughter) who settled on the islands that bear their names.

 Historical accuracy

 The Hawaiʻiloa legend is popular amongst Hawaiians as a realistic Hawaiian origin story that is consistent with modern anthropological and historical beliefs.

 However, there is currently little evidence to support its historical accuracy.
 The story is attested only by 19th-century sources such as Abraham Fornander and Thomas George Thrum, neither of whom provided their sources.

 Hawaiʻiloa is also unmentioned by earlier Hawaiian historians such as David Malo.
-Malo chronicaled many Hawaiian origin stories, migration tales, and legends of indigenous origin.
+Malo chronicled many Hawaiian origin stories, migration tales, and legends of indigenous origin.
 Samuel Kamakau tells of an alternate legend that the first man (Kumu-Honua) and woman (Lalo-Honua) were created on Oʻahu.